AcaiSoftware/chatgpt-java/README.md

     });
 ```

-Create a conversation with an event stream listener
+Create a conversation with an event stream listener:
 ```java
 Conversation conversation = chatGPT.createConversation(); // creates a new conversation
 conversation.setStreamResponseListener(new StreamResponseListener() {